blancaberfer/NeuroSeqDyn_Thesis/Python_analysis/README.md

 ## Contents

+### Chapter 6

+- **main_figure_6-3.py**
+  Script to generate Figure 6-3, cycle-by-cycle pair comparison of all time intervals deined in the biphasic rhythm.

+- **main_figure_6-4.py**
+  Script to generate Figure 6-4, representin sequential ctivity for isolated two electrically coupled KK model neuron.

+- **main_figure_6-5.py**
+  Script to generate Figure 6-5, characterazing the time Interval variability and neuron excitability in the pacemaker group as a function of electrical coupling.

+- **main_figure_6-9.py**
+  Script to generate Figure 6-9, cycle-by-cycle ISI evolution for neurons in the SIEC configuration for different electrical coupling levels.

+- **main_figure_6-12.py**
+  Script to generate Figure 6-12, summarizing cycle-by-cycle comparison of time intervals building the dynamical invariants under different coupling conditions.

+### Chapter 7

 - **main_figure_7-3.py**
   Script to generate Figure 7-3, showing triphasic rhythm for a given conductance values in the pyloric CPG.